-5 hours lecture, 6 hours laboratory Ford ASSET course to include a detailed study of modern automotive braking systems and service procedures.
+Ford ASSET course to include a detailed study of modern automotive braking systems and service procedures.
 The laboratory will cover drum and disc brake systems inspection, adjustment and repair procedures.
 Also covers four wheel alignment principles as applied to checking and correcting alignment settings.
 Repair and replacement of suspension components.
 Additional training in wheel balancing.
 Emphasis on practical experience on "live" automobiles.
 Preparation for ASE Certification.
 Complemented by required work experience in the dealership.

-192 ASSET-DRIVE TRAIN 8 UNITS
+192 ASSET-DRIVE TRAIN

-Ford ASSET course encompassing the study of modern drive train systems.
+5.5 hours lecture, 7.5 hours laboratory Ford ASSET course encompassing the study of modern drive train systems.
 Includes theory of operation, diagnosis, repair and overhaul of manual transmissions, clutches, drivelines and differentials including four wheel drive and front wheel drive.
 The course also includes the theory of operation, diagnosis, repair and overhaul of automatic transmissions and transaxles.
 Current computerized control system operation and diagnosis of the drive train will be emphasized.
 Includes Ford Motor Company certification and preparation for ASE Certification.
 Complemented by work experience in the dealership.
-CSU